John Fahy (footballer)

-John Joseph Fahy (born 13 May 1943) was a Scottish footballer.
-He played professionally for Oxford United between 1964 and 1966, making a total of 23 Football League appearances and scoring 14 goals.
+John Joseph Fahy (13 May 1943 – 6 November 2023) was a Scottish footballer.
+A forward, he played professionally for Oxford United between 1964 and 1966, making a total of 23 Football League appearances and scoring 14 goals.
 He and his team became the first Fourth Division club to reach the quarter-final of the FA Cup, being knocked out at this stage by Preston North End.
 In 1967, he played in the Southern Football League with Margate.
 The following season he played in South Africa's National Football League with Germiston Callies F.C. for four seasons.

-He also played for Toronto Metros in the NASL.
+Fahy also played for Toronto Metros in the NASL.
 In 1973, he played in Canada's National Soccer League with Toronto Hungaria where he finished as the league's top goalscorer.
 In 1974, midway through the season he was traded to the Serbian White Eagles FC.
 In 1975, he played with Toronto Italia.

+Fahy died in Toronto, Ontario on 6 November 2023, at the age of 80.